-For the twelve months ended December 31, 2003, total operating expenses increased \$136.1 million, or 7.1%, as compared to the same period in 2002.
+For the twelve months ended December 31, 2003, total operating expenses increased \$134.1 million, or 7.0%, as compared to the same period in 2002.
 This increase is due largely to a 7.5% increase in ASMs combined with higher fuel, maintenance, wages and benefits costs and landing fees and other rentals.
-Operating expense per ASM decreased 0.3% as compared to the same period in 2002 from 9.87 cents to 9.84 cents.
 Operating expense per ASM excluding fuel decreased 2.1% as compared to the same period in 2002 from 8.52 cents to 8.34 cents.
 Explanations of significant period-over-period changes in the components of operating expenses are as follows: